 Again, I advise that you steer clear of free themes if you are serious about building a high-quality website that you will monetize over time.

 Choose a premium WordPress theme so you can enjoy the many benefits that come with it, such as:

 - User-friendly design perfect for beginners

-- Full customization abilities
+- Full customization abilities and web hosting

 - Clean code for a fast, high-ranking site

 - Fantastic range of templates for videos and images